hpcc-systems/STEMChallenge/README.md

 ## Data Sources (Datasets)

 The million Song dataset will be used in this challenge.
+A list of songs from 1922 - 2011.

 The Data Dictionary with Field Nemes and their Descriptions can be fould in the *DataDictionary* repo folder.